atteeela/web-tools/README.md

 * Custom binaries and dependencies
 * Running arbitrary [Docker build](https://docs.docker.com/reference/builder/) commands

-We also recommend looking at other, more detailed, examples of using StackHut to [convert PDF files](https://github.com/StackHut/pdf-tools) and [process images](https://github.com/StackHut/image-process).

-The `renderWebpage` function in this service operates by configuring a headless browser and remotely rendering the referenced URL into to a image and uploading the result to a URL that is returned to the user.
+The `renderWebpage` function in this service operates by configuring a headless browser and remotely rendering the referenced URL into to a image, uploading the result, and returning a URL to the uploaded image.

+Firstly, we need to specify the API into our service in `api.idl`.

-To accomplish this we need to configure the service within the `Hutfile.yaml` to include the necessary OS/language libraries, bundle resource files, and run arbitrary shell commands when configuring a service.
-We also make use of the [StackHut runtime library](http://stackhut.readthedocs.org/en/latest/creating_service/service_runtime.html) within our `app.py` service code to handle files and embedded resources.
+Secondly, we need to configure the service within the `Hutfile.yaml`.
+This will include the necessary OS/language libraries, bundle resource files, and run the arbitrary shell commands which our service needs.

+We then write our service as a regular Python class in `app.py`, which will make use of the [StackHut runtime library](http://stackhut.readthedocs.org/en/latest/creating_service/service_runtime.html) to handle files and embedded resources.

 ### API Definition (`api.idl`)

 The API definition below defines the publicly accessible entry-points to the service that can be called from clients, e.g. client-side JS or mobile applications.
-Here we declare several functions that operate on images and return the result.

 The syntax is somewhat similar to defining an interface in Java but using basic JSON types - this is described further in the [StackHut documentation](http://stackhut.readthedocs.org/en/latest/creating_service/app_structure.html#interface-definition-api-idl).

+We have one function we want to call: renderWebpage.
+So let's add it's signature.

 ```java
 interface Default {